 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” ― Plato

-Falcons School for girls offers an inspiring and creative music programme for all of our pupils.
-Pupils receive two 30 minute lessons a week, developing skills in singing and instrumental performance, ensemble participation, music technology, composing, analysing, theory and music history.
-Falcons School for Girls is dedicated to making music accessible for all pupils, regardless of their prior musical knowledge or abilities, and provides opportunities for each individual to succeed, develop in confidence and enjoy the gift of music.
+Falcons School for Girls offers an inspiring and creative music programme for all of our pupils.
+Girls have one hour of Music a week, developing skills in singing and instrumental performance, ensemble participation, music technology, composing, analysing, theory and music history.
+The School is dedicated to making music accessible for all pupils, regardless of their prior musical knowledge or abilities, and provides opportunities for each individual to succeed, develop in confidence and enjoy the gift of music.

-Singing is a much loved part of school life at Falcons School for Girls.
+Singing is a much loved part of school life at Falcons.
 Pupils enjoy regularly participating in music assemblies, concerts and celebrations, and weekly rehearsals in our choirs.
 Pupils develop correct singing technique, the ability to sing in harmony, and a passion for expressing themselves musically from a young age.

-Falcons School for girls celebrates the achievements of gifted and talented pupils and has successfully supported pupils on their musical journey to gain 11+ Music Scholarships and places in the London Youth Choir, National Youth Choir and Pro Corda string ensemble.
-Should this section be here?
-No move to co-curricular??
+Falcons School for Girls celebrates the achievements of gifted and talented pupils and has successfully supported pupils on their musical journey to gain 11+ Music Scholarships and places in the London Youth Choir, National Youth Choir and Pro Corda string ensemble.

-Music in years 4-6 gives pupils a chance to find their own voice and extend their musical skills to a high level in composition, performance and analysing the Seven Elements of Music.
-Pupils enjoy performing in the end of year musical production (Into the Woods 2018, Aladdin 2019) as well as class units such as year 4’s instrument making, year 5’s ensemble recording and film clip of Beethoven’s Ode to Joy and year 6’s African Drumming.
+Music in Years 4-6 gives pupils a chance to find their own voice and extend their musical skills to a high level in composition and performance, and analyse the Seven Elements of Music.
+Pupils enjoy performing in the end of year musical production (Aladdin 2019, Persephone 2020) as well as class units such as Year 4’s instrument making, Year 5’s ensemble recording and film clip of Beethoven’s Ode to Joy and Year 6’s African Drumming.
 Pupils explore the genres of Latin music, Hip-Hop, Jazz, world music and study great works from the Baroque, Classical, and Romantic eras.

-Pupils also receive weekly music lessons in the school’s “Creation Station”, a dedicated and inspiring space for ICT and Music Technology.
+During the course of the year, pupils partake in Music lessons in the school’s ‘Creation Station’, a dedicated and inspiring space for ICT and Music Technology.
 Music Technology is an exciting and accessible way to help pupils unleash their creativity and achieve their musical potential.
-Composing and recording skills are extended when arranging pieces and developing jingles in fun projects such as the year 5 animation soundscapes unit and year 6 television commercials unit.
+Composing and recording skills are extended when arranging pieces and developing jingles in fun projects such as the Year 5 animation soundscapes unit and Year 6 television commercials unit.